How much do you charge?

 At Imanadari, we are aware of the difficulties that you may face finding work when you are ill or stressed.
 We strive to provide quality treatment to as many members of the community as possible, regardless of current circumstances.
 To help us achieve this goal, we charge on a sliding scale based on income.
 Our rates can be viewed on our Rates and Services page.

-Please note that the rate recommended by the Australian Psychological Society (APS) for a 1hr session
+Please note that the rate recommended by the Australian Psychological Society (APS 2018-19) for a 45min-60min session

 income tier, and we strive to be inclusive of people and families who may find it difficult to access support.